-With fewer than 350 left, North Atlantic Right Whales are one of the world's most endangered large whale species.
+With about 370 left, North Atlantic Right Whales are one of the world's most endangered large whale species.
 They spend much of their time just below the surface and can top 50 feet long and 100,000 pounds.
 Collisions have caused costly damage to boats, put passengers and crew at risk, and injured and killed right whales.